geilsonsrz/geilsonsrz/README.md

 I'm a mathematics undergraduate student with a passion for solving problems and creating software solutions.<br>

-- 💻 Junior FullStack Developer.
+- 💻 **Junior FrontEnd Developer**.
 - 💡 Currently, I'm developing some personal projects.
 - 📖 I'm learning TypeScript.
 - 📚 Upcoming studies: NEXT.js and AWS.
+- 📌 I'm looking to become a FullStack developer.
-- ⚠️ **Portfolio under construction**.
+- 🚨 Portfolio under construction.

 ### 🔧 &nbsp; I have knowledge with::